Western Railway Corridor: Patronage

 In 2011, The Irish Examiner reported that passenger numbers were "still quite low" in 2010.

 Four years after the opening of the route an online booking facility was introduced in December 2013.
 On 6 January 2015, Iarnród Éireann reported that following the introduction of online booking and new adult fares, passenger numbers on the Galway-Limerick railway (Western Rail Corridor) for 2014 were in excess of 220,000, including a 72.5 per cent increase in passenger journeys through the Ennis- Athenry section of the line, the largest annual growth on the rail network.
 The service was also being promoted through free car parking at Gort, Ardrahan and Craughwell; promotion of Taxsaver tickets, giving commuters full tax relief on the cost of monthly and annual season tickets purchased through employers and group travel promotions, including schools.

 The Irish Times noted the 2015 figures as follows "Of particular note was the growth in passenger numbers on the western rail corridor, which saw a 72.5 per cent increase from 29,000 to 50,000 journeys through the Ennis-Athenry section of the line".
 By 2017, the Ennis-Athenry section carried nearly 100,000 passengers.

+In 2023, the Western Rail Corridor reportedly carried approximately 630,000 passengers.

 Collooney-Claremorris section as a greenway

 The idea of opening a greenway, on the Collooney-Claremorris section of the line, has been advocated by the campaign group Sligo-Mayo Greenway.
-This group has argued that the funding for a greenway on this section would be minimal in infrastructural terms and would not hinder the eventual reinstatement of the Railway should the funding for that ever become available.
-The campaigners for the greenway on this section of the track, point to the success of the Great Western Greenway, the first section of which opened in 2010.
+Drawning comparisons with the Great Western Greenway, which was completed in 2011, the group has argued that funding for a greenway on this section would be minimal in infrastructural terms and would not hinder the eventual reinstatement of the railway should the funding for that ever become available.

-In August 2011 this proposal was ruled out by the former Western Regional Authority but the proposal continues to be discussed.
-During 2013 the idea twice failed to get a seconder at Galway and Mayo Co.
-Councils and was also defeated (16-3) at Roscommon Co Council.
-The County Managers' reports in respect of the new Co Development Plans for both Galway and Mayo pointed to the strategic importance of protecting the railway infrastructure and to having proposed walking and cycling routes located elsewhere.
+In August 2011, the greenway proposal was ruled out by the former Western Regional Authority but the proposal continued to be discussed.
+During 2013, the idea twice failed to get a seconder at Galway and Mayo County Councils and was also defeated (16-3) at Roscommon County Council.
+In July 2014, Sligo County Council passed a motion that the council should seek funding for a feasibility study for a greenway on the section of the proposed route within County Sligo.

-In July 2014 Sligo County Council passed a motion put to the council chamber by Cllr Dara Mulvey that Sligo County Council should seek funding for a feasibility study for a greenway on the route within County Sligo from Collooney to Bellaghy on the County Sligo/Mayo border.
-The motion was passed without a vote by Sligo county council and is now County Council policy.